OpenSLO/OpenSLO/contrib/README.md

-# External contributions to OpenSLO.
+# External contributions to OpenSLO